-The MP2497 is a monolithic step-down switch mode converter with a programmable output current limit.
+The MP2497-A is a monolithic step-down switch mode converter with a programmable output current limit.
+The MP2497-A is the high efficiency version of MP2497.
+It has fast switching speed thus the switching loss is greatly reduced.
 It achieves 3A continuous output current over a wide input supply range with excellent load and line regulation.
-An internal 2~4ms soft start prevents inrush current at turning on.
+An internal 2-4ms soft start prevents inrush current at turning on.
 And it is capable of providing output line drop compensation.